-How To Tan Safely continues to come to mind for many.
-We are not yet ready to completely give up our summertime glow.
+How To Tan Safely continues to be important for many.
+We are not yet ready to completely give up our “Healthy Glow.”

-With the ideas of all the dangers of too much sun floating in our minds, we still just won’t give up that we need a “little” tan.
+With the awareness of all the dangers of too much sun floating in our minds, we still just won’t give up that we need a “little” tan.
 Just a “touch” mind you.
 There should be a way to get that!
+What would that hurt?

-Well, yes there is, for those who are patient.
+Well, yes there is, a way to tan a little, for those who are patient.

 - Limit tanning sessions to 15 minutes a day.